Jean-Baptiste Carpeaux

 Early Artistic Education

 Born in Valenciennes in 1827 to a family of stonemasons, Carpeaux was apprenticed at an early age to a plasterer called Debaisieux.
 As drawing was a necessary tool of his trade, he was also enrolled in the Academy of Painting, Sculpture and Architecture in Valenciennes.
 In 1838 Carpeaux's family relocated to Paris where he was admitted to the Petite Ecole, where he remained until 1843.
 The school was founded in 1766 for the children of industrial workers, and taught enamelling, masonry, engraving, horology and various types of woodwork.
-Carpeaux studied by copying the prints of master drawings and the works of 18th century sculptors.
+Carpeaux studied by copying the prints of the greatest Renaissance drawings and the works of 18th century sculptors.
 Around the time of Carpeaux's entry to the school, the new headmaster Hilaire Belloc placed more emphasise on the study of plastic art, which may have promoted Carpeaux's early interest in the medium.

 FORMS OF SCULPTING